List of nearby stellar associations and moving groups

 This is a list of nearby stellar associations and moving groups.
 A stellar association is a very loose star cluster, looser than an open cluster.
 A moving group is the remnant of such a stellar association.
 Members of stellar associations and moving groups share similar kinematic properties, as well as similar ages and chemical composition.

-The list is sorted by the distance to the Solar System.
+The list (below) is sorted by the distance to the Solar System.